Naturaily/Naturaily-netlify/_career/junior-project-manager.md

 ---
 published: false
-title: Junior Project Manager - check the offer and apply
+long-title: Junior Project Manager - check the offer and apply
-short-title: Junior Project Manager
+title: Junior Project Manager
 description: >-
   Join our team!
 Work closely with the experienced Project Manager and learn how to manage IT projects successfully.
 We are waiting for you.